StoutLLC/bitters-style-guide/README.md

 This repository provides an efficient means of creating and editing a style guide, and then implementing the style guide into other projects.
 To use this repository, fork/clone it into a repository of your own, and edit the scss files inside of the `src/css` folder.

-This project is based off of [Bitters](https://github.com/thoughtbot/bitters) and [Bourbon](https://github.com/thoughtbot/bourbon), a project by ThoughBot.
+This project is based off of [Bitters](https://github.com/thoughtbot/bitters) and [Bourbon](https://github.com/thoughtbot/bourbon), a project by ThoughtBot.

 ### Installation ###